walterbm/rusty-resizer/README.md

 Start the Rusty Resizer server (either through Docker or with Cargo).
 By default the server will start on port `8080`.

+The server only exposes two endpoints:

+1. `/resize` to resize images
+2. `/ping` as a health check

 Once the server is running images can be dynamically resized through the `/resize` endpoint.
 For example:

 ```sh
 curl localhost:8080/resize?source=image.jpeg&height=100&width=100&quality=85
 ```

 For security, and to mitigate some of the worst [vulnerabilities in ImageMagick](https://imagetragick.com/), the Rusty Resizer requires an `$ALLOWED_HOSTS` ENV variable.

 Only images originating from hosts explicitly listed in `$ALLOWED_HOSTS` will be accepted by the Rusty Resizer.
 For example to make sure the following request works as expected `ALLOWED_HOSTS` should be set to `raw.githubusercontent.com`:

 ```sh
 curl localhost:8080/resize?source=https://raw.githubusercontent.com/image.jpeg&height=100&width=100&quality=85